ARV — After Repair Value

 The estimated market value of the property after all repairs are complete.
 Your entire wholesale deal is built on this number — use conservative comps, not optimistic ones.

-The most you can pay the seller and still leave enough room for your fee and the buyer's profit.
-Formula: (ARV × buyer's discount) minus rehab minus your assignment fee.
+The most you can pay the seller and still leave enough room for your assignment fee and the buyer's profit.
+Formula: Buyer Max − assignment fee.

 Assignment Fee

 The profit you make as the wholesaler — the difference between what you contracted with the seller and what your buyer pays you.
-Typical range: $5,000 to $25,000+ depending on the deal.
+Typical range: $5,000–$25,000+ depending on the deal.

-The percentage below ARV that your cash buyer needs to purchase the deal.
-Most fix-and-flip buyers want to be all-in at 65-75% of ARV.
+The percentage of ARV your cash buyer needs to be all-in at.
+Most fix-and-flip buyers want to be all-in at 65–75% of ARV.
 Know your buyer's number before you make an offer.

 Motivated Seller